Please click the button below to read information about:

 In December, the governors agreed to the school entering into a Partnership Agreement with Pinewood Infant School.
 Under this arrangement, there has been collaborative working between both schools with Paul Shakespeare becoming Acting Head Teacher of Pinewood for three days a week and Denis Foster becoming overall Executive Head teacher of both.
 To bring the Governing Bodies closer together, Clive Norris (Guillemont) and Heather Ryder (Pinewood) now sit on both Governing Bodies.
 Despite the disrupted year, the agreement is bringing benefits to both parties.
 The Agreement is to run to May 2021 when it will be subject to review.

 These are fully described, together with the composition of the Governing Body, on the school website: www.guillemont.org.uk/About-us/Governance

-In addition, governors make numerous monitoring visits to the school, attend training and briefing events organised by the Local Authority (LA) and assist in the recruitment of new staff.
+In addition, governors make numerous monitoring visits to the school, attend training and briefing events organised by the Local Authority (LA) and assist in the recruitment of new staff although many activities have had to be suspended or done by videoconferencing since lockdown.
 There is always governor representation on the selection panel for leadership appointments and where possible for all other staff appointments.
 All panels have at least one member trained in “Safer Recruitment”.

 Systems, (overseen by the Chair of Governors and the Headteacher), are in place to ensure that the Governing Body and the school meet their statutory duties and that Government and local authority guidance and advice are followed in school policies and practices, particularly in the areas of safeguarding and child protection.